 1.A symmetrical mold is created from a mixture of sand and clay using a rotating template.

-2.A spatula is used to make decorative designs in the clay before it dries.
+2.A spatula is used to draw decorative designs into the clay before it dries.

-3.The clay is pushed inward, and metal is poured into the space.
+3.Clay is packed into the mold, and metal is poured into the gaps.

-4.The mold is broken and the piece is taken out.
+4.The mold is broken open and the piece is taken out.